- Find a Trail

 Note that the section of corridor between Rosendale and Ripon is privately owned, so trail users wishing to travel both sections in one journey must use roads for access.
-Horseback riding is available in Winnebago and Fond du Lac counties only and between May and October.
-Horseback Riding is not allowed on the Green Lake County portion of the trail (from Berlin to about 2.6 miles east).
+Horseback riding is available only in Winnebago and Fond du Lac Counties between May and October; it is not allowed on the Green Lake County portion of the trail (from Berlin to about 2.6 miles east).
 Snowmobiling is permitted on both segments of the trail when other snowmobile trails in the counties are open.
 The trail, though nongroomed, is open to cross-country skiing and snowshoeing.
 Hybrid bikes are recommended.

 To access the western segment: